The AI Coding Landscape 2026

 └── Privacy Mode - Code never stored on servers

-Key Stats (January 2026):
+Key Stats (April 2026):

 - 100x growth since launch

-- 2M+ daily active users
+- Millions of active users

 Best For: Developers wanting IDE-native AI with strong multi-file support